Where the elderly take care of each other

 - They are encouraged to view their work as a second career

-Tokyo, Japan (CNN)In a elementary school turned nursing home, Tasaka Keichi jokes with a group of cheerful old women.
+Tokyo, Japan (CNN)In an elementary school turned nursing home, Keichi Tasaka jokes with a group of cheerful old women.

 At 70, he could be mistaken for a resident, but Tasaka isn't thinking of retiring anytime soon.
 Instead, the former tofu-maker is forging a second career as a caregiver to the elderly in Tokyo's Cross Hearts nursing home.